HashDG/minecraft-computers/README.md

 ## 1. Fibonacci
 A compact computer made with an adder, two registers, and a sort of accumulator to manage output.
 The dashboard is three-parted:
--Manual Clock
+- Manual Clock
--Automatic Clock
+- Automatic Clock
--Reset
+- Reset

 The first enables the user to define the clock rate.
 Then the second enables an almost perfect defined clock rate.
 And the last is used to reset the whole computer.

 Note: The highest lamp on the output symbolizes overflow.